-I see fields of flowers, sandy beaches, and the sets of some of my favorite picnic-inspired entertainment.
+I see fields of flowers, sandy beaches, and some of my favorite picnic-inspired entertainment.
 One of my favorites is entitled Picnic at Hanging Rock and tells the mysterious story of a group of girls in 1900 who go on a picnic to the incredible Hanging Rock rock formation in Victoria, Australia where some of them disappear without a trace.
 It’s an amazing film that I highly recommend.

 Alternatively, I also think of one of my favorite Disney cartoons entitled Tea for Two Hundred, which entails Donald Duck going on a picnic and then falling asleep.
-A swarm of ants attend the picnic and the rest is history…
+A swarm of ants attend the picnic, and the rest is history.

 My personal experience with picnics is far different from those tales.
 While I’ve had my fair share of picnics atop beach blankets, the ones I remember most fondly take place at Colt State Park in Bristol, RI.
 Ever since before I was born my family has been going there during the summer months.